nedaluof/Qurany/README.md

 ### Coming changes :-
- - ~~Replace RxJava with Coroutines & Flow.~~
- - Optimize The UI with the Material Component with simple animations.
+ - ~~Replace RxJava with Coroutines & Flow.~~ -~~Optimize The UI with the Material Component with simple animations.~~
  - Expand the Functionality of the player by support play full play-list of sura's.
- - replace Reactive Network lib that depend on RxJava with Coroutines & Flow API Solution.
+ - ~~Replace Reactive Network lib that depend on RxJava with Coroutines & Flow API Solution.~~